Equilibrium Selection in Data Markets: Multiple-Principal, Multiple-Agent Problems with Non-Rivalrous Goods: Model and Problem Statement

-This provides our desired behavior in the second stage of the game: the payment contracts should induce a unique dominant strategy equilibrium $e^*$, and $e^*$ should be individually rational and have positive payments in expectation.
+This provides our desired behavior in the second stage of the game, formalized in the following assumption. the payment contracts should induce a unique dominant strategy equilibrium $e^*$, and $e^*$ should be individually rational and have positive payments in expectation.
+This is formalized in the following assumption.

-Our problem statement concerns the first stage of the game.
-Given this enforced structure on the second stage (i.e. the interaction between agents), how can we specify the behavior of the principals in the first stage?
-In addition to the constraints on the payment contracts outlined, the contract parameters $(c,a)$ must be chosen to minimize the principal's cost in some sense.

-Importantly, having uniqueness of some equilibrium concept for this would provide insight into what outcomes to expect in real world applications such as data markets.

-\begin{problem*} What equilibrium selection methods can uniquely identify payment contract parameters $(c,a)$ and an induced effort level $e^*$? \end{problem*}

-To be a reasonable model for interactions between strategic parties, the parameters $(c,a)$ should form some equilibrium concept in the first stage between principals.
-Additionally, the resulting payment contracts must satisfy these properties in the second stage: the payment contracts induce a unique dominant strategy equilibrium $e^*$ between agents, and be individually rational with respect to $e^*$, with positive ex-ante payments.
+\begin{assumption}[Constraints on the payment function] The principals choose their payment contract parameters $(\paramZ,\param)$ subject to the constraints that the contracts $p$ induce a unique dominant strategy equilibrium $e^*$.
+This equilibrium $e^*$ must be individually rational and have positive payments in expectation. \end{assumption}

-Our paper shows that the most common equilibrium concepts and refinements fail to uniquely select an equilibrium in this problem setting.
-There is a fundamental ambiguity in multiple-principal, multiple-agent problems with non-rivalrous goods, due to the ambiguity in which principals can free-ride off others, and neither variational equilibrium or normalized equilibria can resolve this ambiguity.
+We note the changes from the classical principal-agent problem to the MPMA-NRG problem.
+In the case where there is a single agent, there is often a constraint of incentive compatibility; in settings with multiple agents, this becomes the constraint of a dominant strategy equilibrium.
+The individual rationality constraint ensures participation, and is the same as in the classical principal-agent problem.
+Additionally, since there is a non-rivalrous good, we must introduce the new constraint of positive payments to ensure that each agent willingly shares their non-rivalrous good with each principal that provides payments.